shaspitz/arb-bot/README.md

 8. Determine if ```bot.js``` should be ran with Node.js or hardhat to properly talk with the local network.

  ## TODOs
+ - Once all the below points are completed..
+Make a new JS module (gitignored!) which will contain arb strategies that should not be shared ;)
  - Finish porting over web3 refs to ethers.
 Unit test solidity code, and some of bot.js functionality.
  - Split out solidity code into multiple files.
  - Consider using front-end template here https://github.com/NomicFoundation/hardhat-hackathon-boilerplate/tree/master/frontend